Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Econometric framework and identification results

-Assumption \ref{AsCensoring} is an exogeneity assumption and is common in the literature about duration outcomes \citep{Frandsen2015,Santanna2016,Delgado2022}.
+Assumption \ref{AsCensoring} is an exogeneity assumption and is common in the literature about duration outcomes \citep{Frandsen2015,Delgado2022}.
 When combined with Assumption \ref{AsContinuous}, Assumption \ref{AsCensoring} implies that $C$ is unconditionally independent of the uncensored potential outcomes, i.e., $C \independent \left(Y^{*}\left(0\right), Y^{*}\left(1\right)\right)$.
-In our empirical application, this restriction imposes that the case's sentence date is independent of the defendant's decision to commit another crime in the future.
+In our empirical application, this restriction imposes that the case's sentence date is independent of the defendant's decision to commit another crime in the future, { i.e., potential recidivism is stationary.}

-Importantly, Assumption \ref{AsCensoring} imposes that controlling for $V$ accounts for all sources of endogeneity coming through the censoring variable.
-This assumption can be restrictive since endogeneity might still be present once controlling for the latent heterogeneity.
-If the researcher believes that this assumption is too strong in a particular application, she can use alternative assumptions that are sufficient to partially identify the distributional marginal treatment effect and some quantile marginal treatment effects when the outcome variable is right-censored.
-We discuss these alternative partial identification strategies in Appendix \ref{AppPartialID}.
+Importantly, Assumption \ref{AsCensoring} requires that controlling for $V$ accounts for all sources of endogeneity coming through the censoring variable.
+This assumption can be restrictive, as endogeneity may persist even after controlling for latent heterogeneity.
+For example, in our empirical setting, potential recidivism may not be stationary if legislation or inputs to the production of Justice change over time.
+These inputs may include the number of police officers, judges, or public defenders.
+Appendix \ref{AppRobustness} has a detailed discussion about these inputs in our empirical application.

-Assumptions \ref{AsIndependence}-\ref{AsCensoring} are sufficient to identify the DMTE and QMTE functions across a range of thresholds $y$ and quantiles $\tau$.
-These are also sufficient to identify the RMTE parameter.
-However, to identify the marginal treatment effect (or the \emph{entire} DMTE and QMTE functions), we need to impose the following additional restrictions.
+If the researcher believes that Assumption \ref{AsCensoring} is too strong in a particular application, she can use alternative assumptions that are sufficient to partially identify the distributional marginal treatment effect and some quantile marginal treatment effects when the outcome variable is right-censored.
+We discuss two alternative partial identification strategies in Appendix \ref{AppPartialID}.\footnote{Moreover, Appendix \ref{AppAltAs} discusses the costs of not imposing restrictions on the censoring mechanism, and Appendix \ref{AppModelJustification2} cautions about simply treating the censoring variable as an additional covariate.}